usman64/calo-task/README.md

 Frontend:
 1. Cache images (May use browser caching or Nextjs which provides image caching out of the box)
 2. Initialise both projects with a monorepo framework or orchestrator like TurboRepo to use commonly shared interfaces i.e Job interface etc. TurboRepo also provides support for remote caching which would make builds super fast.
+3. Place header component above routes or in a layout component and set the title through state management